gmu-gd/web20-summer/projects/index.md

 * All layouts share the same CSS file
 * No styles in the HTML file
 * Pages use at least one media query
+* Has the viewport meta tag in the head of each layout

 <span class="due">Due Thursday, July 9 11:59 ET</span>